golinka/holinka.dev/content/blog/use-vue-js-mixins-in-a-better-way.md

 Disadvantages are not critical to avoid using mixins, but we should know them.
 I propose using the way based on these tricks to minimize them:

-* Use a prefix at the start of a method, getter, value, and props names.
+* Use prefixes at the start of a method, getter, value, and props names.
 It shows what functionality a mixin relates to.
 Using this tip gives you the ability to separate easily component props and mixin ones. \
   For example: `$<mixinName>_<(prop|method|value)>`

   ```javascript